djsperka/vsg-progs/src/fixstim/README.txt

 Triggers

-		The ready pulse issued is 0x20, seen on CED port 6.
+		The ready pulse issued is 0x20, seen on CED port 6 (this may be changed with the -p option - see above).
         This program uses the following triggers and trigger responses:

         Action/visual    | Fixpt | Stim  | AllOff|Advance(*)| quit